⚠ Since January 2025, a Missing Certificate Gets Your Saudi Shipment Re-Exported

 7. Do I need to register on SABER myself?

-Importers of regulated products must register via SABER to initiate the PCoC process.
-QIMA guides you through registration and the full application process — product detail submission, compliance documentation upload, and certificate issuance coordination.
-You don't need to navigate the SABER platform alone.
+Importers of regulated products must register in SABER to initiate certification.
+QIMA supports registration and manages the end-to-end process, including product submission, documentation upload, and certificate coordination.

 8. Can QIMA certify products manufactured in any country?

-QIMA is authorized to issue SASO certificates for products exporting from Asia & Australia, Europe, the Americas, Middle East & North Africa, and Sub-Saharan Africa.
-If you're unsure whether your manufacturing location falls within QIMA's approved scope, contact us and we'll confirm.
+QIMA is authorized to issue SASO certifications for products manufactured across Asia, Europe, the Americas, the Middle East & North Africa, and Sub-Saharan Africa.
+Coverage for specific manufacturing locations can be confirmed on request.

 Need more information?